lucapette/vimfiles/README.md

 **Do not use my configuration** and please **do not use a Vim distro**.
 Read the source code to learn something new and to get inspired.
 Don't hesitate to contact me for any further information but, please, build your own configuration.
-Read [Lazy Modern Configuration](http://lucapette.me/vim-for-rails-developers-lazy-modern-configuration/) to better understand what I mean.
+I wrote [Lazy Modern Configuration](http://lucapette.me/vim-for-rails-developers-lazy-modern-configuration/) to better explain my claim.
 Of course, **steal whatever you like**.

 # License